 I am a licensed clinical psychologist and Associate Professor in the Departments of Medical Social Sciences, Surgery (Division of Organ Transplantation), & Psychiatry and Behavioral Sciences at Northwestern University Feinberg School of Medicine.
 In my clinical role, I provide psychological evaluation and treatment in our Comprehensive Transplant Center.
 My research focuses on the development and application of patient reported outcomes (PROs) in the post-surgical context, with an eye towards improved care quality.

 Among my professional service roles, I serve as an associate editor of Psychological Assessment and on the editorial boards of American Psychologist, Clinical Psychology: Science and Practice and Journal of Clinical Psychology in Medical Settings.
-In addition, I am the current President of the Society for Health Psychology and immediate Past-President of the Association of Psychologists in Academic Health Centers.
-I serve on an the Advocacy Coordinating Committee of the American Psychological Association Services Inc. I am also frequently invited to contribute to regional, national, and international meetings, journals, and grant task forces to provide expertise in health psychology, psychometrics, and professional development.
+In addition, I am the immediate Past-President of both the Society for Health Psychology and the Association of Psychologists in Academic Health Centers.
+I also serve on the Advocacy Coordinating Committee of the American Psychological Association Services Inc. I am frequently invited to contribute to regional, national, and international meetings, journals, and grant task forces to provide expertise in health psychology, psychometrics, and professional development.